-- a) Active transport links within environmental corridors are to link with cycleways in the street network as shown in Figure E7.81and E7.61. - b) Open spaces are to be bordered by streets unless adjacent to environmental corridors, the school site, or The Northern Road.
-Buildings on the adjoining streets provide passive surveillance of the park or sports field areas. - c) Car parking for the sports fields can be provided both as a dedicated parking area and parking bays within the streets around the park. - d) Existing native vegetation is to be avoided, retained, protected and enhanced within parks wherever practical. - e) Planting within open spaces to balance open areas for recreation with significant planting and provision of extensive tree canopy. - f) Planting species to be appropriate for the area and include largely low mass planting and canopy trees with clear trunks to maintain passive surveillance of open space areas. - g) The delivery of tree canopy within open space areas, and linear parks should aim to align with the tree canopy targets provided in the Public Domain and Open Space Strategy where possible.
-These tree canopy targets are provided in the table below. - Tree canopy targets in the table are percentages that should be considered in the design of open space areas and environmental corridors (Linear Parks). - h) Delivery of tree canopy in active open space parks should not impede the function of these recreation areas and activities.
+- a) Active transport links within environmental corridors are to link with cycleways in the street network as shown in Figure E7.76. - b) Open spaces are to be bordered by streets unless adjacent to environmental corridors, the school site, or The Northern Road.
+Buildings on the adjoining streets provide passive surveillance of the park or sports field areas. - c) Car parking for the sports fields can be provided both as a dedicated parking area and parking bays within the streets around the park. - d) Existing vegetation is to be retained within parks wherever practical. - e) Planting within open spaces to balance open areas for recreation with significant planting and provision of extensive tree canopy. - f) Planting species to be appropriate for the area and include largely low mass planting and canopy trees with clear trunks to maintain passive surveillance of open space areas. - g) The delivery of tree canopy within open space areas, an linear parks is to align with the tree canopy targets provided in the Public Domain and Open Space Strategy.
+[This section of the DCP to be refined with more detailed development controls] - h) The open space network and reference to specific open space areas is shown in Figure E7.76.